KinexDev/Meow/README.md

 unary operators (-10, not true -> false)

+# Planned
-I'm generating ASTs, these are the building blocks of the language, i am currently walking through the ASTs.
-I plan on making it a language similar to lua/javascript with type hinting, it's set up as a REPL (read, eval, print, loop)
+I plan on making it a language similar to lua/javascript with type hinting